dancer1325/cucumber-docs/content/docs/cucumber/configuration.md

 # Type Registry

 {{% block "java,kotlin,scala" %}}
-Parameter types let you convert parameters from cucumber-expressions to objects.
+* Parameter types
+  * allows
+    * cucumber-expressions' parameters -- are converted to -- objects
+* Data table and doc string types
+  * allows
-Data table and doc string types let you convert data tables and doc strings to objects.
-Like step definitions, type definitions are part of the glue.
+    * data tables and doc strings -- are converted to -- objects
+* type definitions -- are part of the -- glue
-When placed on the glue path Cucumber will detect them automatically.
+  * if you place | glue path -> Cucumber -- will detect them --- automatically
           {{% /block %}}

+* TODO:

 {{% block "java,kotlin,scala" %}}
 For example, the following class registers a custom "Author" data table type: